hegerty/SpatialExamples/README.md

 [Applying Basic Spatial Statistics to Crime Data in R](https://youtu.be/-4zrbmpoQE0)

 ***
-More information is available at www.scotthegerty.com  or https://bit.ly/2SlGXU0
+More information is available at www.scotthegerty.com.